streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: end_date
-        description: ' the last filing date for which to return filings, in the format:
+        description: 'the last filing date for which to return filings, in the format:
           YYYY'
         type: string
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the company&rsquo;s common stock'
+        description: the stock market ticker symbol associated with the company&rsquo;s common stock
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: report_type
-        description: ' the report type of the filing requested: 10'
+        description: 'the report type of the filing requested: 10'
         type: string
       - in: query
         name: start_date
-        description: ' the earliest filing date for which to return filings, in the
+        description: 'the earliest filing date for which to return filings, in the
           format: YYYY'
         type: string
       responses: